tevux-tech/bhd/README.md

 ## Running using docker
-Create volume for user data (to preserve dashboards and other data if you update BHD latter):
+Create volume for user data (to preserve dashboards and other data if you update BHD later):
 ```
 docker volume create bhd-data
 ```